Russia: Police raid investigative journalists' homes | DW | 29.06.2021

 Ahead of September parliamentary elections, all unofficial opposition is in the crosshairs of state power.

+Opposition activist Alexei Navalny attends via video link as Moscow s Preobrazhensky District Court last week

-The anti-corruption foundation of jailed opposition leader Alexei Navalny was recently labeled "extremist."
+The Anti-Corruption Foundation of jailed opposition leader Alexey Navalny was recently labeled "extremist."
 The designation prevents members of his organization from running for office.

 ar/rt (AFP, AP)